 Word Table Layout tab with Cell Margins shown in a red box

-As soon as you select Cell Margins a Table Options dialog box will appear.
-This dialog box is where you can make precise adjustments to your table's margins.
+As soon as you select Cell Margins, the Table Options dialog box will appear.
+This is where you can make precise adjustments to your table’s margins.

 Table Options dialog box